muspelheim/LSTM-Text-Generation/README.md

 Delivery nigga*

 ### King James Bible + Snoop Dogg
-So why not combine two extremes into one?
-Here, I have let the program train a model on the King James Bible *and* Snoop Dogg song lyrics.
+Let's have some fun and combine King James Bible with Snoop Dogg song lyrics.
+Here, I have let the program train a model on the the two sources for a while.
 The results are... well, judge for yourself.
 Offensiveness ahead.

 — **16:21** *"Saying, The priest speak my soul in my motherfucker."*